ArminJo/ServoEasing/README.md

 Non blocking behavior can always be achieved manually by calling `update()` in a loop - see last movement in [Simple example](examples/Simple/Simple.ino).<br/>
 Interrupt based movement (movement without calling `update()` manually in a loop) is supported for the following Arduino architectures:<br/>
 **avr, megaavr, sam, samd, esp8266, esp32, stm32, STM32F1 and apollo3.**<br/>
-**It is not planned to support the ATtiny architecture, but you are invited to [do it by yourself](https://github.com/ArminJo/ServoEasing#adding-a-new-platform--board) and send a pull request.**
+**It is not planned to support the ATtiny architecture, but you are invited to [do it by yourself](https://github.com/ArminJo/ServoEasing#adding-a-new-platform--board) and send a pull request.**<br/>
+For ATmega4808, take care, that the Servo library from ...\packages\MegaCoreX\hardware\megaavr\1.1.0\libraries\Servo is used, otherwise you will see strange errors.

 <br/>

 # Timer usage for interrupt based movement
 On **AVR** Timer1 is used for the Arduino Servo library.
-To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 &micro;s before the end of the 20 ms Arduino Servo refresh period.
-This interrupt then updates all servo values for the next refresh period.
+To have non blocking easing functions its unused **Channel B** is used to generate an interrupt [100 &micro;s before the end of the 20 ms Arduino Servo refresh period](https://github.com/ArminJo/ServoEasing/blob/13a9ae3f93c0ae75e7ac381216abe1154dd0a7e4/src/ServoEasing.hpp#L1915).
+This interrupt then updates all servo values for the next servo signal refresh period.
 | Platform | Timer | Library providing the timer |
 |---|---|---|
 | avr | Timer1 | Servo.h |